emca-it/OP5-Documentation/op5_docs/01-06-07-Host_Wizard.md

     If you would like to add more than one host using the same device type click on **+ Add Host** to get more address and name fields.
 Click on **Next** to continue.
 - Review the information and click on **Save Configuration and View Added Hosts**.
 It is possible to
-- the configuration and go back to adding more host, with different device types, by selecting **Save Configuration and Add More Hosts
+- the configuration and go back to adding more host, with different device types, by selecting **Save Configuration and Add More Hosts** .
-    **

 ![](images/16482397/16679323.png) \